Psychiatric-Mental Health Nurse Practitioner, Master's

 You'll be trained to focus on patient wellness through health promotion/disease prevention, teaching, and coaching.
 Christian moral and ethical principles serve as the guide for care-giving, communication, collaboration, and decision-making as a PMHNP.

-- Our program is offered in both full- and part-time settings through an online or hybrid/Flex format.
+- Our program is offered in both full- and part-time settings through an online format.

 - Students have the opportunity to complete clinical requirements in nationally-ranked clinical facilities throughout the Lehigh Valley.